Variationally consistent Hamiltonian model reduction: Introduction

 This unfortunate deficiency of projection-based ROMs in the Hamiltonian case has been well studied, and several solutions are available at present, each with their own benefits and drawbacks.
 One popular approach involves utilizing a symplecticity-preserving approach such as the Proper Symplectic Decomposition (PSD) to compute the reduced basis $~U$, which includes basis algorithms such as the cotangent lift and complex SVD \cite{peng2016symplectic, Hesthaven:2021}.
 In each case, the basis $~U\in\mathbb{R}^{N\times n}$ is constructed to satisfy the equivariance condition $~U^\intercal~J = ~J_n~U^\intercal$, where $~J_n\in\mathbb{R}^{n\times n}$ is the canonical symplectic matrix in $n$ dimensions \cite{Marsden_BOOK_1998}.
 This admits the pleasing interpretation of projecting the canonical Hamiltonian FOM \eqref{eq:fom} directly to a canonical Hamiltonian ROM, which is obviously property preserving.
 It also enables the direct construction of this Hamiltonian ROM through straightforward Galerkin projection, since the evolution of the reduced state becomes

 which is a low-order Hamiltonian system in canonical form.
 Sometimes called the symplectic lift \cite{peng2016symplectic}, this technique effectively converts the problem of preserving Hamiltonian structure in projection-based ROM with constructing an informative $~J$-equivariant reduced basis $~U\in\mathbb{R}^{N\times n}$ for the dynamics.
 However, as useful as the symplectic lift is for constructing Hamiltonian ROMs, it breaks down when the bases used are not informative enough to accurately represent system dynamics.
-This is particularly noticeable in realistic mechanics simulations: when the values $~q,~p$ of position and momentum are separated by orders of magnitude, the basis $~U$ resulting from the above procedures is often not informative enough to produce a useful Hamiltonian ROM of the form \eqref{eq:cotliftROM} (c.f.
-Section~\ref{sbsec:linelastic}) Moreover, the symplectic lift is only feasible for canonical Hamiltonian systems where the symplectic matrix $~J \neq ~J(~x)$ is a known constant, which limits its applicability to many systems of practical interest \cite{gruber2023canonical}.
+This is particularly noticeable in realistic mechanics simulations: when the values $~q,~p$ of position and momentum are separated by orders of magnitude, the basis $~U$ resulting from the above procedures is often not informative enough to produce a useful Hamiltonian ROM of the form \eqref{eq:cotliftROM}, and this effect persists even when these scales are equalized in the training data (c.f.
+Section~\ref{sbsec:linelastic}).
+Moreover, the symplectic lift is only feasible for canonical Hamiltonian systems where the symplectic matrix $~J \neq ~J(~x)$ is a known constant, which limits its applicability to many systems of practical interest \cite{gruber2023canonical}.

 The issues with constructing the equivariant basis necessary for symplectic lift described above led to another line of work involving ROMs which preserve the Hamiltonian of structure of \eqref{eq:fom} \cite{gong2017structure}.
 In this case, the goal was to allow the use of an arbitrary reduced basis $~U$, so that the potentially high approximation error of the symplectic lift could be sidestepped and Hamiltonian ROMs could be extended to the noncanonical case.
 This led to a nice strategy in \cite{gong2017structure} based on the observation that the equivariance condition $~U^\intercal~J=~J_n~U^\intercal$ is sufficient but not necessary for a Hamiltonian ROM.
 Treating this condition instead as an overdetermined system in the reduced symplectic matrix $\hat{~J}$, the skew-symmetric least-squares solution $\hat{~J}=~U^\intercal~J~U$ leads directly to the ROM